nallagondu/production_ed/week1/day5.md

   - **Pick the closest region for best performance!**
 - Default output format: `json`

-**Important**: Remember your region choice - you'll use it throughout this guide!
+**Important**: Remember your region choice - you'll use it throughout this course!

 ### Step 3: Push Image to ECR